 It’s a nice touch making the disabled heroine something other than a perfect angel that everyone wants to love and pity.
 Unfortunately See for Me takes it way too far and gives us a lead character who isn’t much better than the criminals she’s trying to evade.

 Indeed, most of the characters in See for Me are, on some level, bad people.
 Kelly is on administrative leave from the military for some unspecified offence, which doesn’t seem to bother her as she sits in front of her huge monitors playing video games.
-The only other major characters in the film are the thieves led by Rico (Kim Coates, Sons of Anarchy, Ghost Wars) who are all various levels of evil.
+The only other major characters in the film are the thieves led by Rico (Kim Coates, Neon Lights, Ghost Wars) who are all various levels of evil.

 See for Me also manages to undercut itself as a thriller with its own plot device.
 By giving Sophie someone to see for her it mostly negates the disadvantage of her blindness.
 Letting that set of eyes belong to someone who’s been trained to kill lowers the threat level even further.
 The only times she’s really in danger are when she refuses to follow Kelly’s advice or when, and this is hardly a spoiler because you know it will happen, her phone dies.